The railway re-opens Easter Sunday 2014 at 2pm for train rides

 Homemade refreshments are available from 14.00 - 17:30 hours in the main clubhouse where teas, coffees, fresh sandwiches and home made cakes along with soft drinks can be purchased.
 Seating is available inside the club room as well as outside adjacent to the railway.
-Ice creams and lollies are sold from the ice cream parlor which is located in the centre of the site adjacent to the ticket office.
+Ice creams and lollies are sold from the ice cream parlor which is located adjacent to the ticket office.

 Parties held in the field

 We are happy for you to hold your own party in the field which is located within the elevated railway.
-You must book your party with Stella Evans.
-Your party does not allow you to exclusive use, the field it has to be shared with our other visitors.
+You must book your party with our Commercial Manager.
+Your party does not allow you to exclusive use of the the field, it has to be shared with our other visitors.
 Holding your party in the field does not attract any special privileges, therefore you have to join the queue for train rides as normal.

-We are able to arrange afternoon tickets for train rides at a reduced rate for groups of 10 or more passengers.
-These tickets are collectable from 1.30 p.m. on the day from Stella Evans.
+These tickets can be collected from 1.30 p.m. on the day from the Commerce Manager, and should be ordered at least 1 week in advance.
 Refunds cannot be given on Group Tickets that are not used.
 We cannot guarantee either the weather or how many rides you will get during the afternoon. but we hope you have a pleasant visit with us and the children enjoy themselves.

 Parties in the Clubhouse

 Sorry but we no longer hold any children's parties in the railway clubhouse